-Cases of coronavirus are on the rise today the latest figures from public health authorities on the spread of COVID-19 in the United Kingdom, the figure at 11.11 am on the 26 March 2020 stand at 9,529 confirmed cases in England.
+Cases of Coronavirus are on the rise today the latest figures from public health authorities on the spread of COVID-19 in the United Kingdom, the number at 11.11 am on March 26, 2020, stand at 9,529 confirmed cases in England.

 Here are some frequently asked questions, to help support you:-

 A foreigner wishing to holiday in the UK would apply for a visa to visit (means an entry clearance for the purpose of a visit under section 33 of the Immigration Act 1971.
 It is normally a vignette in the holder’s passport but may be issued in electronic form.
 It includes entry clearances for visitors that were issued under paragraphs 40-56, 56D-56J, 56N-56Z, 75A-75M of these Rules and Appendix V) the UK or to visit UK family and friends, do business, take part in sports or creative events, or receive private medical treatment.

 I have Coronavirus as a visit visa holder, how long can I stay in the UK?